acapela/monorepo/frontend/README.md

 To run the frontend, you need a working backend server and hasura instance.
 By default, in development, if you run [the backend server locally as described here](https://github.com/weareacapela/backend), it will connect and work with your local backend and hasura instances.
 You can override this by overriding the `BACKEND_HOST` and `HASURA_HOST` environment variables.

-Use `npm run dev` to start the development frontend instance.
+Use `yarn dev` to start the development frontend instance.

-Use `npm run next:build:analyze` to run a bundle analysis environment to investigate your bundle size.
+Use `yarn next:build:analyze` to run a bundle analysis environment to investigate your bundle size.

-Use `npm run test:watch` to start an interactive test environment.
+Use `yarn test:watch` to start an interactive test environment.

-Use `npm run server:start` to start the custom next.js server.
+Use `yarn server:start` to start the custom next.js server.

 ## Deployment